Duncan Robinson: Personal life

-Robinson's older brother, Eli, committed suicide in 2025 after a schizophrenia diagnosis.
+Robinson's older brother, Eli, died by suicide in 2025 after a schizophrenia diagnosis.
 Robinson and his family launched the Robinson Family Foundation to help others deal with mental health issues.

 Podcasting career

 In 2021, Duncan started a podcast called "The Long Shot Pod" with his friend Davis Reid.
 Produced by the podcasting company, ThreeFourTwo Productions owned by former NBA player JJ Redick, each podcast features exclusive conversations between Duncan Robinson and his co-host Davis Reid, sometimes with NBA players as well as celebrities from other areas of media.
 The podcast has a total of 8 million views on YouTube.